Horror movies are already scary enough, but watching a scary movie based on a true story turns the creepiness volume up very, very loudly.

 This movie is about a famous case the Warrens consulted on which was the first time someone tried to create a defense based on demonic possession in U.S. history.
 After the Glatzel family moved into a new house, they began to experience a haunting.
 During an exorcism, family friend Arne “Cheyenne” Johnson asked the demon to possess him, rather than the 8-year-old boy who was being afflicted.
 Months later Johnson murdered his landlord in a crime he claims not to remember.

 This Netflix original stars Amanda Seyfried as an artist who abandons New York City in the 70s in favor of an idyllic country town so her husband can teach at a local community college.
 Not only is the script based on a best-selling book, All Things Cease to Appear by Elizabeth Brundage, but that book is also based on a true story.
 Author Elizabeth Brundage wrote it when she, much like Seyfried’s character, moved to upstate New York from the city.
 In her small town, Brundage discovered the story of a former resident named Cathleen Krauseneck.
 Cathleen was a 29-year-old mother who stayed home to care for her to a 3-year-old girl while her husband worked to support the family.
-Her husband says he came home from work all day and discovered an axe buried in his wife’s head, meaning their 3-year-old was alone all day with the body.
+Her husband says he came home from work all day and discovered an axe buried in his wife’s head, meaning he left their 3-year-old alone all day with her mother’s body.

 More Horror Movies Based on Real Events

 - Psycho (1960) the famous Hitchcock movie was inspired by Wisconsin murderer Ed Gein.

 - The Honeymoon Killers (1969) is based on the story of Martha Beck and Raymond Fernandez, the “Lonely Hearts Killers” who preyed on women who advertised for husbands in magazines.

 - Deranged (1974) is also inspired by Wisconsin murderer Ed Gein.